TheSongOfEnderion/josee/Chapters/Chapter 8 - Free City of Galile.md

 On one of the docks in this expansive space, Josee's crew landed.

 Wearing a simple straw bonnett hat, a simple orange skirt and a white long sleeve, Josee stepped into the pier.
 The noisy Central Docks were filled with hundreds after hundreds of people.
 Workers going about carrying crates after crates of goods, dock officers running about and inspecting, merchants tangled with other merchants busy haggling for new goods.
 It was a dock filled with many life.

+She also saw the guards wearing a bluish-green scale armor made of a hard animal scale.
+Each of them also wore a scaled barbute helmet, a long steel tipped spear, and a jade-like sword in their hips.

+'...
+Right.
+Those scales must be made from Marman scales, a type of large sea-horse animal with an aggressive behavior'

 Bolli stepped besides Josee.
 Stretching his hands, he brightly smiled at her in a swuave manner.